 Since the inaugural program, over the course of 40 years, program participants have visited, and on occasions revisited, the United Kingdom, France, Spain, Switzerland (and the International Labor Organization based in Geneva), Portugal, Italy, Austria, Israel, Morocco, Mexico, Bermuda, and the Scandinavian lands of Norway, Sweden and Denmark, Canary Islands and Madeira, Canada, as well as Romania and the former country of Yugoslavia.
-Destinations were based on recommendations from the U.S. Labor Department, International Division and the U.S. Department of State .
-All expenses including travel and a per diem for hotel, food and other expenditures were paid for by the Foundation.
-Project participants received an orientation from each Embassy at the beginning of a visit which has been a frame of reference for further studies along with the vast quantity of unclassified material made available to the group participants.
-The understanding reached by participants is something that they could never glean from books.
-Not only do they learn about the problems overseas from a practical standpoint, but they also contribute much to the understanding of America and of the American public in other countries.
+Destinations were based on recommendations from the U.S. Labor Department, International Division and the U.S. Department of State.
+All expenses, including travel and a per diem for hotel, food and other expenditures, were paid for by the Foundation.
+Project participants received an orientation from each Embassy at the beginning of a visit, which served as a frame of reference for further studies, along with the vast quantity of unclassified material made available to the group participants.
+The education attained by participants is something that they could never glean from books.
+Not only did they learn about the problems overseas from a practical standpoint, but they also contributed much to the understanding of America and of the American public in other countries.

 Foundation Conference Series

 In 1966, AEF began a series of educational conferences to bring public officials such as U.S. Senators and justices together with private citizens to discuss current issues of the day.
 The purpose of these conferences was to evaluate problems as they arise in American society and to frame guidelines for future action.
 By 1969, AEF educational conferences had attracted civil rights advocates, leading politicians, legal scholars, academics, economists and prominent journalists including Senator William Proxmire, Martin Luther King, Jr., U.S. Supreme Court Justice William O. Douglas, President Gerald Ford, Vice President Walter F. Mondale, labor columnist Victor Riesel, Pulitzer Prize-winning journalist Harrison E. Salisbury, and economist Leo Cherne.
 The Foundation also began hosting Health and Welfare conferences in 1968 inviting leaders in the medical community to discuss a variety of health matters including diet, dermatology, sexual and urinary health, cardiac health, transplants and other medical procedures, and components of healthy lifestyles.
-The most recent Health and Welfare Conference was held in Pennsylvania from September 25 to September 28, 2015.
+The most recent Health and Welfare Conferences are held in Pennsylvania in the Fall.

 Early in the conception of the Foundation, George Barasch realized that education of the public with regard to their rights, duties and freedoms as American citizens would not be complete without equally purposeful action to protect those same freedoms consistent with the Constitution.
 Beginning in 1988, AEF began a campaign to identify legal cases in local, state, and federal courts whose decision could significantly impact the course of American liberties.
 Along with legal partners, AEF has submitted over 200 documents and briefs educating the courts and relevant parties, and has won a majority of the cases argued, ensuring the protection of individual liberties in each of these cases.